OData/v3ProtocolDocument/OData Atom Format.markdown

 `<data:Title>CEO</data:Title>`

 ##### 6.1.13.1.2.
 Complex Typed Properties ######
 For complex typed properties, the content of the `data:[propertyName]` element consists of nested `data:[propertyName]` elements describing the properties of the complex type.
+It MAY include a `metadata:type` attribute to specify the type.

 For example, the complex typed property "Name", with properties "FirstName" and "LastName" would be respresented as: